amituttam/notes/docs/networking/http.rst

 Idea is to separate those who verify password (the server will have a copy or a hash of the password) and those who define the user identity.
-Thus, certificate authority issues a private certificate to a user, and guarantees that it can communicate using this key with the public key issued to the other business party.
+Thus, certificate authority (CA) issues a private certificate to a user, and guarantees that it can communicate using this key with the public key issued to the other business party.

+Note that the downside becomes apparent when large number of clients or users need to authenticate to the server.
+Thus, CA needs to issue certificate for each user.
+These certificates needs to be verified and if one user is compromised the certificate of that user can be used to authenticate to the server unless the certificate is revoked.

+For the reasons stated above, client authentication is rarely used with TLS.
+A common technique is to use TLS to authenticate the server to the client and to establish a private channel, and for the client to authenticate to the server using some other means - for example, a username and password using HTTP basic or digest authentication.

 .. image:: images/02cert.png